 Unexploded munitions, including landmines, are found throughout the country, including in Niamey and other major cities.
 The situation is particularly dangerous throughout the Talak Plains and the sparsely inhabited regions of the Agadez region, including the Djado Plateau, the Mangueni Plateau, and Air Massif.

-Except for a few main routes, roads in Niger are in poor condition, vehicles are poorly maintained and street lighting is poor.
-Poor local driving habits as well as mixed traffic, including bicycles, pedestrians, animals and tractors can make driving hazardous.
+Except for a few main routes, roads in Niger are in bad condition, the standard of vehicle maintenance is low and street lighting is poor.
+Dangerous local driving habits as well as mixed traffic, including bicycles, pedestrians, animals and tractors can make driving hazardous.
 Travel outside the capital requires the use of a four-wheel drive.
 For further advice on road safety, see our road travel page.